Aitum/aitum-cc/README.md

 Passed down to this method is a variable called `inputs` which includes the data sent to the action from within the Aitum App.

 For interaction with Aitum's API, you can utilise [Aitum.JS](https://www.npmjs.com/package/aitum.js) (already installed).

+### Warranty
+Aitum takes no responsibility for any damage caused by using Aitum, Aitum CC or any other libraries.
+All custom code used is with the understanding that the user knows what they are running and takes full responsibility any code ran and its outcomes.